artsy/artsy.github.io/_posts/2020-07-15-from-engineering-to-product-management-and-back-again.md

 That changed as I really dug into user needs.
 I cultivated user empathy to an entirely new level by immersing myself in user feedback and user research.
 I began to really _feel_ that the choices we made impacted the livelihoods and passions of collectors, institutions and artists.
-And that helped snapped me out of it: our users needed a better product, not better systems, and so I began to focus much more on how to make a better product.
+And that helped snap me out of it: our users needed a better product, not better systems, and so I began to focus much more on how to make a better product.

 To understand how to build a better product, I spent a lot of time examining other products to understand what made